Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 {% endcut %}

-{% cut "How do I find out the pool archiving parameters?" %}
+{% cut "How do I accept tasks from the archived pool or when the Toloker wrote to me later than the allowed deadline?" %}

-To find out the archiving date, get a [list of operations]({{ get-operations-list }}) with the `POOL.ARCHIVE` type.
-The response will contain the pool number and the archiving date.
-You can't get the method used to archive the pool via the API.

-If less than a month passed between the activity in the pool and its archiving, you can assume that the pool was archived manually, and if it's been one month or more, then it was archived automatically.
+Simply [give the Toloker a separate reward](../concepts/bonus.md) without changing the task status.
+You can't change the task status in the pool in this case.

 {% endcut %}